 Within five working days following receipt of the applicant's rejection by the infrastructure manager, and if the infrastructure manager is no longer in a position to propose other alternative train paths, the latter declares the infrastructure concerned to be 'congested'.

-The principles are described in detail in point 4.4.3.
+In this case, the principles for train path allocation are described in detail in point 4.4.3.